andreabenini/pi.Projects/Power.PowerButton/README.md

 ### Power button for the Raspberry Pi

-Even the RaspberryPi might be powered on with a common switch.
+Even the RaspberryPi might be powered on with a common button.
 If you're using RPi3 with latest firmware there's an hidden feature to power it on.
-There's no need for additional hardware, connect a switch between GPIO3 and GND and everything is fine.<br>
+There's no need for additional hardware, connect a button between GPIO3 and GND and everything is fine.<br>
 When you shut down the Pi it will stay in a halt state, it still consumes a small amount of power just like every common PC with ATX PSU of these days.
-From that state you can Recover-PowerOn the Pi again just by pressing that switch, everything is done on firmware.
+From that state you can Recover-PowerOn the Pi again just by pressing that button, everything is done on firmware.

 Provided python file might be used to shutdown the board with a software daemon